pguyot/emlx_to_mbox/README.md

    by Pascal Robert
  * cosmicsoft's [binary application](http://www.cosmicsoft.net/emlxconvert.html)
    to convert mailboxes to mbox format
+ * Philip Katz more recent [open source NodeJS script](https://github.com/qqilihq/partial-emlx-converter) to convert mailboxes to elm format

-Yet both were not updated for macOS Sierra format, and are especially not able to properly recover attachments.
+At the time of this writing, the first two were not updated for macOS Sierra format, and are especially not able to properly recover attachments.
+The third can fail on some attachment that this script is able to recover.

 This script, written in Erlang, will convert a mailbox into mbox format ([dovecot variant](https://wiki.dovecot.org/MailboxFormat/mbox)) by using known flags to